Chen Wei (medical scientist)

 Chen Wei (陈薇; born February 1966) is a Chinese epidemiologist and virologist specializing in biodefense, and is currently working as a researcher and doctoral advisor at the Academy of Military Medical Sciences, and is an Academician of the Chinese Academy of Engineering (CAE).
-In September 2021, The Globe and Mail reported that Chen is also a major general in China's People's Liberation Army.
+Chen became a major general in 2015.

 Biography

 Chen was born in Lanxi County, Jinhua, Zhejiang, in 1966.
 She received her bachelor's degree in chemical engineering from the Zhejiang University in 1988.
 She obtained a master's degree at Tsinghua University in 1991.
 She attended the Academy of Military Medical Sciences where she obtained her doctor's degree in 1998.
 She became a faculty member of the academy upon graduation.

 In 2013, Chen became a delegate of the People's Liberation Army to the National People's Congress.

 On 10 July 2015, she was awarded the military rank of major general (shaojiang) by Central Military Commission chairman Xi Jinping.

 She was a delegate to the 12th National People's Congress.
 In January 2018, she became a member of the 13th National Committee of the Chinese People's Political Consultative Conference.
 In November 2019, She was elected as an academician of the Chinese Academy of Engineering.

 On 30 May 2021, she was elected vice president of the China Association for Science and Technology.